sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-security-spp-uxskipautoactivation.md

 # SkipAutoActivation

-`SkipAutoActivation` specifies whether Windows® attempts to automatically activate.
+`SkipAutoActivation` specifies whether Windows attempts to automatically activate.
 For automatic activation to complete, a valid Windows product key is required.

 After Windows has been activated, it is not necessary to use the unattended-Setup setting: Microsoft-Windows-Security-SPP-UX\\`SkipAutoActivation`.
 Do not use the `SkipAutoActivation` setting on a system that has already been activated with a non-system locked pre-installation (SLP) license key.